Oklahoma Miniature Horse Club Inc.

 OMHCI is an officially recognized affiliate of; and follows the governing rules and guidelines of the American Miniature Horse Association (AMHA); a breed registry for miniature horses that are 34 inches and under.

-OMHCI is also an associate member of the American Miniature Horse Registry (AMHR); a breed registry for miniature horses that are 38 inches and under; and the American Buckskin Registry Association (ABRA) a color registry.
+OMHCI is also an associate member of the American Miniature Horse Registry (AMHR); a breed registry for miniature horses that are 38 inches and under; the American Buckskin Registry Association (ABRA) a color registry; and the Pinto Horse Association of America (PtHA) a color registry .

 OMHCI has membership and committee meetings throughout the year and has a year end awards/Christmas party in December.